 When the initial temperature of the concrete is sufficient and moisture levels are appropriate, it is possible to achieve normal set times and required strength gain, even in cold weather.

 Note that, since cement hydration is a chemical reaction, the rate at which that reaction takes place depends on the temperature of the concrete and its surrounding environment.
 However, since the reaction is exothermic, concrete generates some heat for a short duration as it sets.
 So, if it can be placed at a temperature where the hydration reaction can proceed, and the ambient conditions (whether natural or conditions created with protection) aren’t too cold, concrete can keep itself warm.

 In addition to heating your materials, you can use accelerants that help quicken set times to beat out the cold weather.
 Remember that using accelerating admixtures only compliments, and does not replace, proper protection of concrete in cold weather.

 Accelerating admixtures won’t prevent concrete from freezing, and using them doesn’t shortcut the requirements for curing and protection from freezing, but it can accelerate the setting process.

 Protect your hard work with cold weather protection

 Research supports the contention that concrete is vulnerable to freeze-thaw cycles until its compressive strength reaches 4000 psi.
-Note that the longer the protection period, the more insulation needed, since the heat of hydration will start decreasing after the first 3 days.
+Note that the longer the protection period, the more insulation needed, since the heat of hydration will start decreasing after the first three days.
 In cold weather, the length of the protection period must be extended as much as 50 to 100 percent.
-For example, according to the American Concrete Institute, if exposed, no-load, normal-set concrete usually requires a two-day protection period, this requirement expands to three days in cold weather.
+For example, according to the ACI, if exposed, no-load, normal-set concrete usually requires a two-day protection period, this requirement expands to three days in cold weather.

 After a pour, you should use insulating blankets, heating units, and enclosures to provide critical cold weather protection for your concrete throughout your protection period.